-Get page count without saving PDF
+Get page count without saving the document

 Understanding Page Properties: the Difference between Artbox, BleedBox, CropBox, MediaBox, TrimBox and Rect property

 - Media box: The media box is the largest page box.
-It corresponds to the page size (for example A4, A5, US Letter etc.) selected when the document was printed to PostScript or PDF.
+It corresponds to the page size (for example A4, A5, US Letter, etc.) selected when the document was printed to PostScript or PDF.
 In other words, the media box determines the physical size of the media on which the PDF document is displayed or printed.

 - Bleed box: If the document has bleed, the PDF will also have a bleed box.
 Bleed is the amount of color (or artwork) that extends beyond the edge of a page.
-It is used to make sure that when the document is printed and cut to size (“trimmed”), ink will go all the way to the edge of the page.
+It is used to make sure that when the document is printed and cut to size (“trimmed”), the ink will go all the way to the edge of the page.
 Even if the page is mistrimmed - cut slightly off the trim marks - no white edges will appear on the page.